 Finally, the stretch that is produced in the soft tissue and fascia leads to a relaxation effect within the muscle, which results in improved range of motion and performance.

-Patrick Duggan has always been interested in Sports & Fitness & studied Sports Science at Carnegie College, Leeds University.
+Patrick Duggan has always been interested in Sports & Fitness and studied Sports Science at Carnegie College, Leeds University.
 He went on to study Sports & Remedial Massage at the London School of Sports Massage in 2011.
 Patrick is a full member of the Sports Massage Association (SMA) & the Sports Therapy Association (STA).

 Sports Massage is not reserved for the sporty types, Patrick treats as many clients with stiff, sore muscles from the stresses of office work, parenting, hiking and sitting.